duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/11-circuitry-simple.md

 Recommended: 15 minutes

-Use resources to compare electricity to water flowing through pipes using a pump. (windows2universe.org)
+Use resources to compare electricity to water flowing through pipes using a pump. (windows2universe.org) (Current only; leave voltage and resistance for next lesson.)

 Discuss how to get a current to move using different energy conversions. (battery, generator, etc.)

 ### Student Activity